shradhit7/shradhit7.github.io/_posts/2020-01-10- Full Time Job.md

 - Developing a problem solving attitude
 - Keep Learning

-I'll be starting to work at ZS Associates by first week of Febuary and the next blog post will be related to that!
+I'll be starting to work at ZS Associates by first week of Febuary and the next blog post will be related to my experience at ZS Associates!
 _Cheers :)_